 28. Explore the street art in Deep Ellum

 Deep Ellum is a trendy area that is made for the teenage TikTok fan.
-Plan your own Deep Ellum street art scavenger hunt followed by lunch at Twisted Root Burger or Pecan Lodge for some good ol’ Texas BBQ.
+And my family think that one of the hippest things to do in Dallas with kids is plan your own Deep Ellum street art scavenger hunt!
+I recommend following that up with lunch at Twisted Root Burger or Pecan Lodge for some good ol’ Texas BBQ.

 29. Rage Room

 This may be one of the most unique things to do in Dallas for kids.
 A rage room is the perfect place for kids (and parents) to let out all their frustrations, and there are a handful in the Metroplex area!

 Families can pay according to how many items they want to smash and have a ton of fun blowing off steam.
 Some of our favorite ones include Smash N Bash and The Secret Chambers.